 Bachelor’s and Master’s Degree Candidates Formation

-President James F. Jones, Jr., Board of Trustees members, and current faculty look forward to meeting your family and congratulating you in person.
+President Joanne Berger-Sweeney, Board of Trustees members, and current faculty and staff look forward to meeting your family and congratulating you in person.
 A light lunch and refreshments will be provided.